GudbjorgVidja/TakeAway/README.md

 ## Design patterns

 The Observer pattern is used, by implementing listeners and bindings.
-An observable is the value that is being watched, while an observer changes with the observable

 - In `GreidslaController.java`:
     - A listener, the observable is veitingarList in Karfa, and the observer is a method to make a